-Titel of Module 2.1 Process es and Management of Innovation n Туре mandatory, /compulsive Workload 5 ECTS-poir nts Contents in particula historical pointerlinkage be on indivirole-models innovative in general, entreprene institutiona this module manageme and novel veractical exconnected change and Beside start inside/from graduating transformin In the beginning of module 2 an introduction of the core understandings of innovation management and in particular sustainability-oriented innovation are provided from an interdisciplinary theoretical and historical perspective.
+Titel of Module 2.1 Process es and Management of Innovatio n Туре mandatory/ compulsive Workload 5 ECTS-poin ts Contents in particular historical per interlinkage be on indivirular role-models innovative programme institutional this module managemerand novel where the practical examples and Beside start inside/from graduating transforming In the beginning of module 2 an introduction of the core understandings of innovation management and in particular sustainability-oriented innovation are provided from an interdisciplinary theoretical and historical perspective.
 Concepts such as social-, eco- and institutional innovation as well as their interlinkages to sustainability-driven start-ups are analyzed.
 As this is quite a new field, the main focus will be on individual pioneers and their values, goals, motivations and skills.
 Students will learn from potential role-models and their business models, which are based on particular mind-sets and values, guiding an innovative process in order to find entrepreneurial solutions to societal problems.
 In general, this module asks for a practical approach fostering creativity as sustainability-driven entrepreneurship is in essence the realization of sustainability innovations (societal, environmental and institutional) aimed at the mass market and providing benefit to the larger part of society.
 In particular, this module will emphasize on the understanding and testing of methods on sustainability innovation management in practice.
 Sustainability innovations, seen as the recombination of existing ideas in new and novel ways, will be of interest, but also actual innovations, which are not only a recombination.
 Practical examples will help students to understand the difference about change and improvement connected with the theoretical framework of disruptive or path-breaking innovation vs. incremental change and innovation.
 Beside startups, the aspects of intrapreneurs, who learn and create innovations and substantial change inside/from within a company, is also considered, as not every student will be an entrepreneur after graduating from the master program.
 From this perspective graduates will learn about potentials of transforming particular sectors and helping to change branches as important actors of change management for enterprises and society.
 Course Format Main pedagogical approaches Suggested teaching methods Suggested assessment Processes and Management of Innovation 2,5 ECTS lecture problem-based learning; intercultural learning; case study analysis of innovation processes in different fields (energy, agriculture etc.); excursions; group discussion; e-exchange between regions; graded case study analysis; Methods on innovation management 2,5 ECTS workshop s (block seminar) experiential learning; transdisciplinary learning; creativity learning; collaborative learning; open-space; future workshops; Design-thinking; disruptive thinking; training on creativity techniques; facilitating a workshop(part);